Shopify Plus Partner Klaviyo Master Platinum Partner Full-Service eCommerce Agency

 Customer Acquisition Cost (CAC) has increased significantly due to higher competition on advertising platforms and global economic volatility.
 Relying solely on acquisition is now mathematically unsustainable.
 Marketing experts warn that without retention, businesses create a “leaky bucket” scenario: if you focus only on acquiring new traffic without a plan to keep them, you are constantly pouring resources into a vessel that cannot hold value.

+Let us look at the real numbers.
 The efficiency gap between acquisition and retention is massive.
-Research indicates that acquiring a new customer can cost five times more than retaining an existing one.
-Furthermore, the probability of converting a new prospect is low, whereas repeat customers have a 60–70% likelihood of converting.
-In 2026, you cannot afford to pay for a customer once and never monetize them again.
+Research indicates that acquiring a new customer can cost up to five times more than retaining an existing one.
+Furthermore, the probability of converting a cold prospect is incredibly low, whereas repeat customers have a 60 to 70% likelihood of converting.
+In 2026, you simply cannot afford to pay top dollar for a customer once and never monetize them again.

 The Privacy Paradigm Shift: